christian-heinbokel/nd0821-c2-build-model-workflow/README.md

 This is public and can be accessed at: https://wandb.ai/cheinbokel/nyc_airbnb

+This repository itself is available at the URL: https://github.com/christian-heinbokel/nd0821-c2-build-model-workflow
 # Build an ML Pipeline for Short-Term Rental Prices in NYC
 You are working for a property management company renting rooms and properties for short periods of time on various rental platforms.
 You need to estimate the typical price for a given property based